Want the perfect workout program?Take Quiz

 Ex.
 If you finish your last meal at 8 pm on Monday and then don’t eat until 12 in the afternoon on Tuesday; you’ve completed your 16 hour fasting time.

-Leangains has strict guidelines of what to eat especially if you’re working out.
-See those guidelines here.
+Cons: Lean gains has strict guidelines of what to eat especially if you’re working out.

-Key Takeaway: Under eat during the day; eat one huge meal at night.
+Method: Under eat during the day; eat one huge meal at night.
+You can learn more about this in our article on 20/4 Fasting.

 Suited for: The dedicated few who can follow rules.